Apostolique/Agar.io-bot/README.md

 To run the script, you need to install Greasemonkey / Tampermonkey in your browser.
 Then activate the script on the page http://agar.io/

+To use the Server Selector, Select a server region, the server ip and port is then Displayed give that to your friends.

+To join a Server your Friends gave u info to, You use the Empty field below the play button

 #How to Install
 **Videos**